 In extreme cases, undereye swelling could be due to a medical condition affecting the thyroid or the kidneys — but that’s rare.
 Thyroid diseases such as Graves' disease or hyperthyroidism can result in “bulging” and irritated eyes because the immune system attacks the thyroid gland and other tissues in the body, like behind the eye.
 Kidney malfunction can have the same type of effect because excess toxins that aren’t tackled by the kidneys are stored in other areas of the body.

 Mostly though, Zoumalan says, some people think they have dark undereyes when they simply have an aging lower eyelid, which means they might have loose skin, under-eye hollowing, and shifting fat pockets simply as a result of getting older.
 “True undereye bags are due to prominent fat pockets,” says Zoumalan.

-How To Get Rid Of Bags Under Your Eyes
+How To Get Rid Of Dark Circles Under Your Eyes